-We are faced with “wicked problems”1 that require us to leverage multiple datasets, analytic approaches, and research philosophies in an effort to solve some of the most pressing issues facing society today
+We are faced with “wicked problems”1 requiring us to find cross-disciplinary answers to solve some of the most pressing issues facing society today.

-My publication record focuses on relationships between biotic systems and large scale climatic change at time-scales of centuries to millenia, but my research efforts focus on facilitating broader engagement with the tools and methods neccessary to build the technical toolkits we require to move forward as a society.
+My publication record focuses on relationships between biotic systems and large scale climatic change at time-scales of centuries to millennia, but my research efforts focus on facilitating broader engagement with the tools and methods necessary to build the technical toolkits we require to move forward as a society.

-Domain specific knowledge is important in managing research questions or looking for solutions, but increasingly, this needs to be supported by experience in building research infrastructure, teaching and learning with partners, handling data through complex workflows, and managing projects with multiple interconnected components.
+Domain specific knowledge is important in managing research questions or looking for solutions, but increasingly, domain knowledge needs to be supported by experience in building research infrastructure, undertaking outreach, managing complex workflows, and planning projects with multiple interconnected components.
 My research activities pair deep understanding in the paleogeosciences with project management skills in geoinformatics, as part of the Neotoma Paleoecological Database, and within EarthCube.

 1: Rittel & Webber 1973.
 A wicked problem is a complex problem that often has no clear solution, either because there are competing factors, the conditions change, knowledge is incomplete, or because the problem itself is poorly defined.